bao7uo/HexyRunner/README.md

 C:\>
 ```

-## Future Improvements
+## Potential Future Improvements

-When no shellcode is supplied, default to contents of &lt;HexyRunner binary filename&gt;.txt
+- When no shellcode is supplied, default to contents of `&lt;HexyRunner binary filename&gt;.txt`
+- Port to Linux and other operating systems

 ## Contribute
 Contributions, feedback and ideas will be appreciated.